EQEmu/eqemu-docs-v2/docs/developer/server-optimizations-blog.md

 Imagine you have a zone with 500-1000 entities between clients and NPCs.
 Here's what's happening against all of those entities as we loop through the entire entity list.
 The below list are examples and does not contain everything.

+!!! info

     * **NPC to NPC Aggro Scanning** - NPC aggro scanning would hit all entities and check multiple times per second per entity.
 This goes for client aggro scanning and NPC aggro scanning.
     * **Client to MPC Aggro Scanning** - Clients would multiple times per second, per client loop through the entire entity list to determine whether or not they should aggro an NPC.
     * **Auras** - When auras are being processed, they loop all entities, performing distance checks before determining
     * **Animations** - We would send animation packets to every client in the zone.
 When all that matters are clients closest to us.
     * **AE Spells** - When AE spells of any sort are processed, rains, waves, the entire entity list is being looped (600 NPCs) versus maybe the 4 relevant entities around you and distance checks done for every entity.
     * **AE Taunt** - Lots of special ability checks, distance checks, LOS
     * **Rampage** - Checking aggro, NPC, entity type.
     * **Say** - When an NPC says anything, it would otherwise loop the entire entity list to calculate distance.
     * **NPC Guard Assist** - Every NPC scans every single NPC for assisting during combat, performing expensive LOS checks, faction, distance checks before determining if an NPC should assist.
     * **NPC Yell for Help** - (AIYellForHelp) Similar to assist, NPC scans list for distance, checking assist range to determine if NPC can help another NPC.
 These checks can be intensely made many times a second.
     * **NPC Beneficial Cast Checks** - (AICheckCloseBeneficialSpells) When NPC's are checking to cast beneficial spells on other NPC's, buffs, heals, etc. They are looping through the entire entity list, performing distance checks, LOS, reverse faction, spell checks before ultimately determining if the NPC should cast the spell.
 This happens multiple times per second per entity.
     * **QueueCloseClients** - Packet sending function used almost everywhere, would otherwise loop through the entire entity list and calculate distance before sending the packet.
 For example this is used in the following packets - damage update, death, client update, emote, yell for help, say, open door, send level appearance, spell effect, anim, spell anim, spell interrupt, begin cast and more.
     * **Position Updates** - Position updates are sent zone wide to every client regardless of distance as NPC's move across the map, as players move across the map.
 These can be sent far more conservatively - only sending position updates zone wide when we really need to.

 After thinking through all of this, it can be easy to see where all of this adds up, you can start to see where all of these interactions add up tremendously in overhead and wasted CPU cycles.